zencart/documentation/content/dev/code/notifiers.md

 The `attach`  method is used by an _event observer_ to 'register' to receive control when a specified event (or list of events) occurs.
 This method takes two parameters:

 1. `$observer`.
 Identifies 'who' is requesting to receive control, i.e. `$this` which identifies the current class.
-This value is used by the `base` class to create a unique ID associated with the observation request.
+This value is used by the `base` class to create a unique ID associated with the observation request (just used internally, you don't need to worry about that unique ID).
 2. `$eventIDArray`.
-A simple array of event names that the observer-class is 'interested in'.
+A simple array of event names that the observer-class is listening for ('observing').

-For example, `/includes/classes/observers/class.products_viewed_counter.php` requests to be notified whenever the event `NOTIFY_PRODUCT_VIEWS_HIT_INCREMENTOR` is issued.
-That event is issued by the various product types' `main_template_vars.php` modules.
+For example, `/includes/classes/observers/class.products_viewed_counter.php` requests to be notified whenever the event `NOTIFY_PRODUCT_VIEWS_HIT_INCREMENTOR` is triggered by attaching to that event.
+That event is then triggered in application code by the various product types' `main_template_vars.php` modules, causing the observer class to respond as described in the _update_ section below.

 ``` php
 class products_viewed_counter extends base {